JessieElorza/configure-ad/README.md

 ---
 ***CREATE RESOURCE GROUP.***

 Create a resource group to centrally organize and manage all Azure resources for the Active Directory lab.
-Search for “Resource Groups,” and selecting the service.
-From there, Initiate the creation process, assign the name “active-directory-lab,” and complete the setup by selecting “Review + Create,” followed by “Create.”
+Search for “Resource Groups,” and select the service.
+From there, Initiate the creation process, assign the name “Active-Directory-Lab” and complete the setup by selecting “Review + Create,” followed by “Create.”

 <p>
 <img width="1000" height="450" alt="Screenshot" src="https://github.com/user-attachments/assets/ad9a5590-9851-4dee-9ab2-16773b365f71" />